ichiyouji/ichiyouji.github.io/_posts/2019-02-23-rorschach.markdown

 ## How does it work?

-I used several dozens of `div` elements, shaped them into a circle, put an svg `filter` on the container and randomly generate position for each of them in JS.
+I used several dozens of `div` elements, shaped them into circles, put an svg `filter` on the container and randomly generate position for each of them in JS.

 The CSS `transition` property took care of the animation.

-My laptop fan is _whooshing_ a bit as I write this post.
+My laptop fan was _whooshing_ a bit as I wrote this post.

 But hey, it's kind of satisfying to look at.